cdpadilla42/chrisdpadilla.com/_posts/impressionminusexpression.md

 > equals depression".
 This is especially applicable to artists.
 We have trained ourselves to be
 > impressed (aware) of all the things around us, and in the natural course of our lives those
 > impressions cry out to be expressed - on paper, on canvas, in music, in poetry, in an
 > animated film.
-So shape up
+So shape up.

 Ain't that the truth?